apache/druid/docs/content/querying/sql.md

 ### SEGMENTS table
 Segments table provides details on all Druid segments, whether they are published yet or not.

-Note that if a segment is served by more than one realtime tasks(multiple realtime replicas), then the results may vary between the sys.segments queries for columns such as `size`, `num_rows` etc., until the segment is served by a historical eventually.
+#### CAVEAT
+Note that a segment can be served by more than one realtime or historical servers, in that case it would have multiple replicas.
+These replicas are weakly consistent with each other when served by multiple realtime tasks, until a segment is eventually served by a historical, at that point the segment is immutable.
+And broker prefers to query a segment from historical over realtime server.
+But if a segment has multiple realtime replicas, for eg. kafka index tasks, and one task is slower than other, then the sys.segments query results can vary for the duration of the tasks.
+The columns of segments table that can have inconsistent values during this period include `size`, `num_replicas`, `num_rows`.

 |Column|Notes|
 |------|-----|